Reformulating non-equilibrium steady-states and generalised Hopfield discrimination

+Eq.\ref{e-prt} is independent of the choice of Arrhenius rates.
+It reveals the arboreal distribution to be ``Boltzmann-like'', with the energy of a spanning tree being the total edge barrier energy over the tree.

-Eq.\ref{e-mt3} is our reformulation of s.s. probabilites.
+Eqs.\ref{e-mt3} and \ref{e-prt} constitute our reformulation of s.s. probabilities.
 In contrast to the MTT in Eq.\ref{e-mtt}, which lacks thermodynamic meaning, Eq.\ref{e-mt3} smoothly generalises the equilibrium formula in Eq.\ref{e-mu}.
 At equilibrium, s.s. probabilities are given by path entropies: $u_i^* \propto \exp(-S(P))$.
 Away from equilibrium, they are given by averages over path entropies: $u_i^* \propto \vtx{\exp(-S(T_i))}$, where the average is calculated over the arboreal distribution.
-At equilibrium, the entropies of all paths in $R(i,1)$ are identical; the arboreal distribution can be factored out and Eq.\ref{e-mt3} reduces to Eq.\ref{e-mu}.
+At equilibrium, the entropies of all paths in $R(i,1)$ are identical; the arboreal distribution factors out and Eq.\ref{e-mt3} reduces to Eq.\ref{e-mu}.